Srini4u/spring-boot-rest/README.md

-# Spring Boot "Microservice" Example Project //
+# Spring Boot "Microservice"

-This is a sample Java / Maven / Spring Boot application that can be used as a starter for creating a microservice complete with built-in health check, metrics and much more.
-I hope it helps you.
+This is a Java / Maven / Spring Boot application for creating a microservice complete with built-in health check, metrics and much more.

 ## How to Run